whitestones011/genai_google_2025/README.md

 # 5-day Gen AI Intensive Course with Google 2025

-This is compilation of Kaggle Gen AI Intesive Course with Google 2025.
+This is compilation of Kaggle Gen AI Intensive Course with Google 2025.

 I'm using it as my personal notes.

-## Prerequisite
+## Prerequisites

 Sign up for an [AI Studio](https://aistudio.google.com/prompts/new_chat) account and generate an [API key](https://aistudio.google.com/app/apikey).

 ## [Day 1 - Prompting](./prompting/)

-In this section:

 Exploting the evolution of LLMs, from transformers to techniques like fine-tuning and inference acceleration.
 The art of prompt engineering for optimal LLM interaction and evaluating LLMs.